Quick Guide to Social Media Channels

 - Listen to what is being said about you, what questions you can answer, and what is important to your intended audience

-Instagram is a photo-sharing platform that is managed from a smart-phone app.
-This channel is ideal for visual storytelling using striking images, video, and captions.
+Instagram is a photo-sharing platform that is managed from a smart-phone app and is one of the fastest growing social networks, with 1 billion active monthly users.
+(Source: Search Engine Journal 2018) This channel is ideal for visual storytelling using striking images, video, and captions.
 Your Instagram account will allow you to:

 - Share images of campus, events, students, faculty, and staff